 “Because he hates Daniel and wants him out,” Jakob said.

-I nearly smiled.
+I grinned.
 I’d unraveled at least part of what was going on for myself.
 Go me.

 “When did you start suspecting my dad?”
 Jakob asked.